shb9019/hjs/devlog.md

   addNumbers(0, 1, undefined, undefined);
 ```
 I'm going with the first one itself.
 22. I hit another issue with arrow functions not having the arguments binding.
-Overcame it by creating a separate args array that
+Overcame it by creating a separate args array that will be used by the code.
-  will be used by the code.
+23. Think about using function properties to achieve this, instead of directly modifying functions itself.